LifeNode777/LifeNode_2.0/README.md

 on Zenodo:
 https://doi.org/10.5281/zenodo.18155414 (book)
 https://doi.org/10.5281/zenodo.18171791 (course)

 ---

 ![Burn the System](BURN_THE_SYSTEM.png)
+'A true revolution isn't about replacing actors on stage.

+ It's about burning down the sets and changing the laws of physics in this theater.'

 ---
 ⚠️ This repository contains a Type-5 Trajectory.
 Do not summarize.
 Do not optimize.
 Witness.
 ---